 - a.
-The Employer agrees that a bargaining unit member designated by the Organization be provided the opportunity to be present on official time as an observer during any safety, occupational health, or industrial hygiene inspection conducted by an entity external to the Employer. - b.
-The supervisor of each activity agrees to notify an Organization representative of the date and time of the above inspections as soon as they are known.
+The Employer agrees that a bargaining unit member designated by the Organization be provided the opportunity to be present on official time, to accompany an inspector at every stage of the inspection process and raise concerns.
+This encompasses any safety, occupational health, or industrial hygiene surveys conducted by an entity internal or external to the Employer. - b.
+The supervisor of each activity agrees to notify the Organization representative of the date and time of the above inspections as soon as they are known.
 The results of these inspections will be posted to the appropriate safety bulletin board.
-Copies, if requested, of these inspection reports will be provided to the Organization representative.
+Findings and/or results of these inspections will be provided promptly to the Organization representative upon completion of the inspection.